 Now you’re likely wondering how to swap out your furnace filter.
 More than likely, this will change depending on what furnace you have, but normally:

-At Coastal Service Experts, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Coastal Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 912-208-2399 or schedule an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to reveal an open compartment.